 What if you had a tool that increased your school’s yield by increasing each conversion in your funnel?
 What if you successfully utilized a tool to save time by automatically sending out each communication to your valuable families, while continuing to build relationships and grow your funnel?
-Picture the ability to simply communicate deadlines, share incomplete application checklist items, or even send out reminders of scheduled visits, here is some exciting news: Automated communication plans can do that for you.
+Picture the ability to simply communicate deadlines, share incomplete application checklist items, or even send out reminders of scheduled visits.
+Here’s some exciting news: automated communication plans can do that for you.

 What Exactly is a Communication Plan?

 A communication plan is a strategic plan for communicating with your families in a targeted and personalized way.
 Communication plans are automated actions that trigger in response to parent or admin actions.